NEST-Protocol/NEST-Protocol-Website/docs/01-Concept/What-can-NEST-Protocol-do.md

 sidebar_position: 4
 ---

-# What NEST can do？
+# What can NEST Protocol do？

-NEST can be simplified to a production and programming system for stochastic assets.
-This not only solves the deriva- tives settlement problem that ETH cannot accomplish but also dramati- cally simplifies the development process of Defi and Gamefi.
+NEST Protocol can be simplified to a production and programming system for stochastic assets.
+This not only solves the derivatives settlement problem that ETH cannot accomplish but also dramatically simplifies the development process of Defi and Gamefi.
 It also avoids the problem of running a new unit of value while developing a project, allowing developers to focus on application development rather than token liquidity operations.

 Because NEST is the new risk-trading archetype, it does not need to be hedged like traditional financial assets.
 It is therefore perfect for providing large amounts of liquidity.
 Below we shall discuss how this can be applied to different scenarios: